samfitgen/trgen/docs/Sprint_Triathlon_Base-High_Volume.md

 > long workout.

 #### Workout 2
+* **Name**: Brick Workout (Pioneer + 10min Transition Run)
+* **Duration**: 10 hours

+**Description**:

+> More in line with the steady-state nature of a sprint triathlon’s bike leg,
+> you’ll work steadily for 45 minutes on the bike before dismounting,
+> transitioning quickly into your running gear and hoofing it at an Easy-
+> Moderate pace, RPE6 for only 10 minutes of heavy-leg running experience.
+Try
+> not to let that initial lack of coordination discourage you - it will pass
+> before you know it.

+#### Workout 3
 * **Name**: Swim Threshold Intervals

 **Description**:

-> Warm-Up 350m Easy, RPE4 6x50m F&T; Drills w/ 10s rest between drills 5x200m
+> Warm-Up 350m Easy, RPE4 6x50m F&T; drills w/ 10s rest between drills 5x200m
 > Moderate-Hard, RPE8 w/ 45s rest between intervals 8x25m Sprints, All-Out,
-> RPE10 w/ 20s rest between sprints Cool-Down 350m easy, RPE4
+> RPE10 w/ 20s rest between sprints Cool-Down 350m Easy, RPE4

 ### Saturday